eunicekoid/Portfolio/Forest Coverage & Air Quality Impacts on Covid-19 Transmission in India/README.md

 | Average Forest        | 3.09 x 10<sup>9</sup>        | \-0.30                                           |
 | Forest Coverage (%)   | 71.17                        | 0.26                                             |
 | Total Forest (area)   | 8.47 x 10<sup>7</sup>        | \-1.13                                           |

+Variables with small MSE values are not widely dispersed around the mean.
+There is a wide range of values for almost all of the variables except urban share, which makes sense given the high population and land area of India.

+The variables with a good fit with total deaths have positive R-squared values: total population, slum population, work population, total doctors, mean pollution, and forest coverage.

+### Clustering

+The data was spatially clustered using KMeans and three clusters.
+Mean population, slum population, forest coverage, work population, and total cases were examined based on three cateogries: low, medium, and high.